talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

                    [ message-body ]
 ```

-where `start-line` can be either a `request-line` or a `status-line` depending if this is a request or a response,
+where `start-line` can be either a `request-line` or a `status-line` depending on whether this is a request or a response,
 `*( field-line CRLF )` is **zero or more** header field lines, `CRLF` is an empty line (Carriage return + Line feed `\r\n`) and
 `[message-body]` is an **optional** message body.